Who We Are

-Scholarships to qualified, college bound, Board of Director
+Scholarships to qualified, college bound, pediatric cancer patients.

 The Teen Program is a support program for teenage patients within the Cancer Center.
 The teen support group plans activities for teenagers, publishes a newsletter and provides an outlet for teens to express their feelings.